-Some negative hints can also be there, such as a loss of drive or a decrease in emotional expression might be shortened.
+Some negative hints can also be there, such as a loss of drive or a decrease in emotional expression

+At least one month of active-phase symptoms must be present, along with ongoing indications of disruption for a minimum of six months.
+If successful treatment is given, this period of time might be shortened.
 Only negative symptoms or milder versions of active-phase symptoms may be present during the prodromal or residual phases.
 Schizoaffective illness, bipolar disorder or depression with psychotic symptoms, substance-induced psychosis, and symptoms from a general medical disease must also be ruled out in the diagnosis.
 Only when there is a noticeable presence of prominent delusions or hallucinations for at least one month can a person with a prior developmental disability (such autism spectrum disorder) be diagnosed with schizophrenia.